 Quickly restore soil with this low-cost method developed in New Mexico

-Compost is usually thought of fertilizer, a way of adding nutrients to the soil.
+Compost is often erroneously thought of as fertilizer, a way of adding nutrients to the soil.
 BEAM compost actually addresses soil health through soil biology.
-It replaces soil microbes in soil degraded through conventional agriculture methods.
-That, along with no-till practices, cover crops and other Regenerative Agriculture practices, enable the normal symbiosis between these microbes and plant roots to occur.
-Quite quickly, the soil starts to recover, and striking improvements in crop yields and carbon sequestration occurs.
+It replaces soil microbes in soil that has been degraded and is lacking in soil life.
+Adding BEAM compost inoculants and following the soil health principles –using for example no-till or low-till practices, cover crops and other regenerative agriculture practices– revives the mutually beneficial symbiosis between soil microbes and plant roots.
+Quite quickly, the soil starts to recover, and striking improvements in crop yields and carbon sequestration occur.

 Build your own Bioreactor!